 Grated lemon rind for garnish

 Pre heat the oven to 180 degrees.
-Heat a large oven proof casserole dish that is able to go on the stove and in the oven.
+To prepare the Spanish Chicken, heat a large oven proof casserole dish that is able to go on the stove and in the oven.
 If you don’t have one, heat a large frypan and when you have finished preparing, place in a casserole dish.

 When the mixture is simmering, add the chicken thighs and spoon the sauce all over so the thighs are buried in the sauce.
 Put a lid on or use foil to seal and bake in the oven for approximately 45 minutes.
 The chicken is cooked when it pulls apart with a fork.

-To serve, divide the cous cous between four plates and top with a generous portion of the chicken and chorizo bake.
+To serve, divide rice or cous cous between four plates and top with a generous portion of the Spanish chicken and chorizo bake.
 Sprinkle over the goats fetta and parsley and finish with a little sprinkling of lemon rind.
 The whole family will love this dish!